 Number Theory: Exponentiation with Fast Powering and Montgomery Ladder

-We often use exponentiation over finite fields in cryptography, as solving for $a$ given $g, h, n$ in the discrete log problem $g^a \equiv_n h$ is very difficult.
+We often use exponentiation over finite fields in cryptography, as solving for given in the discrete log problem is very difficult.
 However, our exponents are often quite large and computing them through the naïve method of repeated multiplication is not the fastest method asymptotically.

 Additionally, we can use a result from Euler's theorem in certain cases to reduce the exponent before attempting to compute the exponent value.